-Consider these carefully, and commit to using them regularly.
+Consider these carefully, and commit to regularly using.
 Use them as portals to drive your audience back to your website to complete the action you’re asking of them or, if you are selling products, think about how they can complete that transaction there and then on that social channel.
 Facebook and Instagram have commerce apps you can actually integrate.

 Research how your customer segments use the various social media channels in their daily life and consumption cycle – this will really help you determine priorities, content and execution.
 There are lots of great online resources such as HubSpot, Expanded Ramblings or Statista that you can glean this sort of current information from, for free.